European Institute of Womens’ Health

-2. Support those with urinary incontinence by providing good continence care.
+2. Provide those with urinary incontinence with good continence care.

 Women with UI face many physical, psychological and financial burdens.
 Support must be available to those with UI.
 Provisions, such as care products, assistance as well as economic support should be provided to help patients independently manage their condition for as long as possible.
 In order to reduce health inequities, Europe must also encourage and support improved education, research, prevention, screening, treatment and care targeting disadvantaged groups of women, their families and communities.
 Programming should account for factors like sex, gender and age.
-Projects like WOMEN-UP, a European project that promotes the cost-effective self-management of urinary incontinence, should be encouraged.
+Projects like WOMEN-UP, an EU project promoting cost effective self management of urinary incontinence, must be encouraged.

-3. Promote active and healthy ageing, which includes support for the prevention, early intervention and management of urinary incontinence.
+3. Promote active and healthy ageing, including support, prevention, early intervention and management of urinary incontinence.

-Urinary incontinence rates rise with age.
-As Europeans increasingly age, urinary incontinence will also rise.
-Women account for the majority of older people in Europe, particularly above the age of 80.
+Urinary incontinence increases with age.
+As Europeans age, urinary incontinence also rises.
+Women provide the majority of older people in Europe, particularly when over 80.
 Women also represent the largest caregiving community supporting those with UI.
 Patients and their caregivers need to be empowered.
-Prioritise continence and care as a key contributor to dignified ageing and independent living in age-friendly policies and services across Europe.
+Continence and care are key contributors to dignified ageing, independent living with age friendly policies and services across Europe.

-4. Develop early interventions that enable women to minimise the risk factors associated with urinary incontinence, recognise initial symptoms and seek healthcare early to reduce the burden of UI.
+4. Devise early interventions enabling women minimise the risk factors of urinary incontinence, identify initial symptoms and seek early healthcare interventions to reduce the burden of UI.

 Improved continence care across Europe will help those currently affected to continue to live active, independent and dignified lives for as long as possible help to reduce the burden of family caregiving.
 Sharing knowledge on prevention and early intervention strategies should be supported and encouraged.

-5. Encourage Member States and the EU to implement policies and programmes to support both informal and formal caregivers.
+5. Member States of the EU must implement policies and programmes that support all informal and formal caregivers.

-Education and training for caregivers on incontinence management, particularly during the first years of care giving need to be developed.
-Formal and informal information networks that provide practical and emotional support to caregivers should be supported.
-Care giver’s knowledge, needs and capabilities should be employed to inform decisions regarding appropriate treatment, management.
+Education and training for caregivers on incontinence management, particularly during the first years of care giving must be developed.
+Formal and informal information networks providing practical and emotional support to caregivers must be supported.
+Care giver’s knowledge, needs and capabilities must be employed to inform decisions regarding appropriate treatment and management.
 Assess a care giver’s needs to facilitate access to support.
-The disproportionate burden women face of providing unpaid care must be reduced urgently.
+The disproportionate burden of women who face unpaid care provision must be reduced urgently.

-6. Harness the knowledge of physiotherapists, health and social welfare professionals by imparting knowledge on urinary incontinence.
+6. Disseminate knowledge from physiotherapists, health and social welfare professionals by imparting knowledge on urinary incontinence.

 Health professionals must be empowered with the necessary skills, tools and knowledge for prevention, early detection and appropriate management of urinary incontinence.
-The importance of effective communication between health professionals, patients and informal carers around the prevention and management of incontinence must be highlighted.
-Health professionals should be encouraged to adhere to the European Association of Urology (EAU) Guidelines on Incontinence. xliv
+The need for effective communication between health professionals, patients and informal carers around preventing and managing incontinence must be highlighted.
+Health professionals must be encouraged to adhere to the European Association of Urology (EAU) Guidelines on Incontinence.
+44

-7. Provide better data on urinary incontinence, including factors like age, sex and gender.
-Support research on effective urinary incontinence policy, programming and practice, accounting for factors like sex, gender and age.
+7. Provide best data on urinary incontinence, and factors of age, sex and gender.
+Support research for effective urinary incontinence policy, programming and practice accounting for sex, gender and age factors.

 Efforts must be made to better understand the development, prevention, progression and treatment of urinary incontinence by employing a life-course approach from young through to older age.
 Research must not only explore the biological aspects of UI, but also the psycho- social and economic implications for those with the condition in order to promote active and healthy ageing.
 Research that evaluates prevention and treatment strategies to build evidence of cost effectiveness to ensure effective use of resources must be encouraged.